 - 2.8 The South East Local Enterprise Partnership (SE LEP) is a partnership of key leaders from business, local government and further and higher education across the South East.
 It covers the counties of Essex, Kent and East Sussex and the unitary authorities of Southend, Thurrock and Medway.
-Of the 39 Local Enterprise Partnerships set up by Government, SE LEP is the largest outside London, with a total population of 3.9 million, more than 130,000 businesses and 1.3 million jobs. - 2.9 Government asked all LEPs to submit a Strategic Economic Plan in March 2014, identifying the housing, transport, economic development and skills priorities of the area.
+Of the 39 Local Enterprise Partnerships set up by Government, SE LEP is the largest outside London, with a total population of 3.9 million, more than 130,000 businesses and 1.3 million jobs. - 2.9 Government asked all LEPs to submit a Strategic Economic Plan (SEP) in March 2014, identifying the housing, transport, economic development and skills priorities of the area.
 Kent's priorities in the SEP were articulated in Unlocking the Potential: Going for Growth (see below). - 2.10 SEPs were the mechanism by which LEPs bid for a share of the Local Growth Fund a new £12 billion fund devolved from government departments.
-The first wave of the Growth Deals were announced on 7th July 2014 and SELEP was awarded £442.1 million, with £64.6 million of new funding confirmed for 2015/16 and £143.6 million for 2016/17 to 2021.
+The first wave of the Growth Deals were announced on 7th July 2014 and SE LEP was awarded £442.1 million, with £64.6 million of new funding confirmed for 2015/16 and £143.6 million for 2016/17 to 2021.
 The deal included a provisional allocation of £8.9 million for an integrated transport package for Maidstone for 2016/17 onwards. - 2.11 A key component of the Deal was the creation of SEFUND a revolving investment fund for local authorities and partners to bid for in order to support projects in their area.
-Although this proposal did not receive a financial allocation in the Growth Deal, the SE LEP is continuing to explore this with government.
+Although this proposal did not receive a financial allocation in the Growth Deal, the SE LEP has been able to establish a SEFUND initially using recycled Growing Places Funding.
 It is important that the Maidstone Economic Development Strategy provides the foundation for Maidstone to secure its share of SEFUND and future rounds of LGF.